 Beach Day at Agia Pelagia

-Another most popular beach on the northern coast of the region is Agia Pelagia.
-A small and quiet fishing village which coast features different tiny bays and coves, some of them not crowded.
+Another popular beach on the northern coast of the region is Agia Pelagia.
+A small and quiet fishing village whose coast features different tiny bays and coves, some of them not crowded.

 Visit the Small Village of Fodele